XeiTon8/BitWallet/README.md

 **3. Creating unit tests**.

-Although not the whole app is covered with tests yet, I've learned how to create and use some unit tests (e.g. for routing, event handling, checking state of elements).
+I've learned how to create and use some unit tests (e.g. for routing, event handling, checking state of elements).

 ## 🔨 To-Do
 - [x] Rewrite the project with TypeScript;

 - [x] Add Redux and use it instead of handling state in components;

-- [ ] Create filtering for products;

-- [ ] Write more tests for components;

 - [x] Learn useRef hook and start using refs instead of document.getElementByID.